 Professor Suzannah Lipscomb is a historian, author and broadcaster.

 She also presented the series Witch Hunt: A Century of Murder and Henry & Anne: The Lovers Who Changed History, both two-part series, all for Channel 5 and the two part series Nicholas and Alexandra for UKTV.
-Suzannah also presented BBC4's Hidden Killers series of documentaries - The Victorian Home, The Edwardian Home, The Tudor Home and most recently The Post-War Home, all to great acclaim.
+Suzannah also presented BBC4's Hidden Killers series of documentaries - The Victorian Home, The Edwardian Home, The Tudor Home and The Post-War Home, all to great acclaim.

-Suzannah is currently presenting an award winning podcast series for Historic England, Irreplaceable: A History of England in 100 Places and the podcast series History’s Lost Speeches for Audible.
+Suzannah presented the award winning podcast series for Historic England, Irreplaceable: A History of England in 100 Places and the podcast series History’s Lost Speeches for Audible.

 For the Royal Wedding of 2011, Suzannah commentated live as part of the CTV (Canadian Television) studio coverage from Buckingham Palace and for the wedding of Prince Harry to Megan Markle Suzannah appeared on Channel 5 News and BBC Breakfast.
 She has also appeared on BBC’s The One Show, Channel 4’s Time Team, and BBC Radio 4, and presented BBC Radio 3’s The Essay.
 She has also made appearances on BBC2's Newsnight and Channel 4 News and on royal historical documentaries.

 Suzannah is a Professor of History at the University of Roehampton, and a Fellow of the Royal Historical Society.